StoneStepsInc/exiv2-nuget/nuget/README.txt

 the project output directory in order to avoid linker warnings reporting missing zLib and Expat PDB files.

-Due to a bug in Visual Studio's toolsets 14.33/14.34, which incorrectly optimize std::string construction, leaving internal string representation without a null terminator, the release version of this package is compiled with code optimization disabled (/Od).
-A new package will be released.

 See README.md in Exiv2-Nuget project for more details.

 https://github.com/StoneStepsInc/exiv2-nuget